top of page

 The training does not stay contained.

-It moves into marriages.
+It moves into homes.

 Into friendships.